MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Connect-ExchangeOnline.md

 Connect-ExchangeOnline -Credential $UserCredential
 ```

-The first command gets the user credentials and stores them in the $Credential variable.
+The first command gets the user credentials and stores them in the $UserCredential variable.

 The second command connects the current PowerShell session using the credentials in the $Credential.
 Note that after the second command is complete, the password key in the $Credential variable becomes empty.